fuji-fabric/fuji-fabric.github.io/docs/02-Modules/command_bundle.md

 ## Overview
 :::module
-  This module allows you to create new command:
+  This module allows `creating` a new command (Called `template command` or `bundle command`):

-  1. The new command can accept arguments.
+  - `User-Defined Arguments`: the new command can accept user-defined arguments.

-  2. The body of the new command, can be a list of commands.
+  - `Command Body`: the body of a new command can consist of a list of existing commands.

+  - `Placeholders`: the body can support placeholder parsing.

+  It can be used as a generic `command template` system.

 :::